Angelista-Enterprise/moneves/DATABASE_ENCRYPTION.md

 # Database Encryption Implementation

-This document describes the comprehensive database encryption system implemented for the Moneves application.
+This document describes the comprehensive database encryption system implemented for the Claru application.

 ## Overview